A Search for Low-Mass Neutron Stars in the Third Observing Run of Advanced LIGO and Virgo: Results

 No detections of sub-solar mass neutron stars were made.
 Our best two candidates are shown in table \ref{tab:candidates}.
 One candidate of a 1.46-0.24 \m system has a rate of 7.14 false alarms per year.
 The ranking statistic of this source was 9.98 and the network SNR was 9.59.
 The second candidate was a 0.27-0.1 \m system with a network SNR of 9.18, a ranking statistic of 13.91, and a false alarm rate of 13.91.

 From our missed detection criteria we can calculate the upper limit of the merger rate $\mathcal{R}(\theta,z)$ for a given astrophysical model.
-To constrain the upper limit of the merger rate given our set of populations, the expected number of detected events $N$ is given by
+To constrain the upper limit of the merger rate given our set of populations, the expected number of detected events $N$ is given by \citep{2009CQGra..26q5009B,2016ApJ...833L...1A}

-Where $d\theta +dz = dV$, $\mathcal{R}(\theta,z)$ is the density merger rate, $dt$ is the period of observing time, $\epsilon(\theta,z)$ is the detection efficiency which is the probability of measuring a detection within a given set of parameters $\theta$, and redshift z.
+Where $t$ is the period of observing time, $(dV/dz)$ is the differential commoving volume, $d\mathcal{R}(\theta,\zeta,z)/d(\theta)$ is the differential merger rate density, $\epsilon(\theta,z)$ is the detection efficiency, which is the probability of measuring a detection within a given set of parameters $\theta$, and redshift z of the binary.
 Since our search is only sensitive to nearby sources, we do not consider the cosmological effects.
 The number of detected events will be reduced to

+Note that in this case, $\epsilon$ still depends on redshift and $z$ is absorbed into $\theta$.
+For a given set of intrinsic parameter $(\theta_0)$ we can integrate out the rate density